AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
-The same syntax and parameters are used for isntantiating the artifical reccurent neural network based on the topology of other empirical biological neural network, such as the mouse:
+The same syntax and parameters are used for isntantiating the artifical recurrent neural network based on the topology of other empirical biological neural network, such as the mouse:

 ```
 file_conn = "C_Mouse_Ypma_Oh.npy"# the mouse neuronal network